Dick Marx

 Richard Henry Marx (April 12, 1924 – August 12, 1997) was an American jazz pianist and arranger.
 He also composed for film, television, and commercials.

 Personal life

-Marx and wife Ruth (née Guildoo) had a son, Richard Marx, pop singer, songwriter, and record producer.
-Marx also had two daughters, Nancy and Judy, and a son, Jim, from a previous marriage.
+Marx and his wife, Ruth (née Guildoo) had a son, Richard Marx, pop singer, songwriter, and record producer.
+Marx also had two daughters and a son, from a previous marriage.
 He was of German Jewish descent.

 Career

 Marx played piano in childhood.
 He got his professional start playing in nightclubs in Chicago.
 In the 1950s, he accompanied singer Helen Merrill and released several albums.